-Remember, NBA teams, especially ones with their eye on the Finals – which should be all teams unless you’re the Washington Wizards – BOOM, ROASTED! – care little about style points and by how much they should win a given game.
-The Spurs could be listed as 13-point favorites at home against the San Antonio Spurs, but that doesn’t mean they’re going to need those 13 points to win.
+NBA teams, especially those with their eye on the Finals – which should be all teams unless you’re the Washington Wizards – BOOM, ROASTED! – care little about style points and by how much they should win a given game.
+The Dallas Mavericks could be listed as 13-point favorites at home against the San Antonio Spurs, but that doesn’t mean they’re going to need those 13 points to win.
 They could win by five and call it a night.
 You have to research both teams in the matchup to know if San Antonio is going to allow for Dallas to keep a 13-point lead.

-Square bettors tend to think of teams as the same all the time, but from a statistical perspective there can be wide variations in performance from home to road are why you should consider home/road splits as a handicapping tool.
+How an NBA team performs on the road can be vastly different to how they perform at home.
+These wide variations in performance from home to road are why you should consider home/road splits as a handicapping tool.
 Knowing which teams overperform either at home or on the road can go a long way in procuring a sizable bankroll over the season.